 It must be said that charity can, in no way, exist along with mortal sin.

-catholic-church morality saint
+morality saint catholic-church

 Sometimes tyranny isn't so subtle or creative.